Leonetta begins her day teaching at a local school and ends it at the Library.

 Leonetta does not only spend valuable time with each student; she also checks in with parents.
 “I highly encourage parents, grandparents, and caregivers to stay during sessions so they can help their children at home,” she shares.
 Parents and guardians are welcome to ask questions and observe the lessons so they can better guide students on their own.

 Looking around, I see a mom and a child practicing addition.
 In the corner, a grandmother encourages her grandson to finish the worksheet.
-Other times, parents are also learning along with their children.
+Other times, parents are learning along with their children.

 Students also help each other.
 “The older children volunteer to teach and review their younger peers’ work.
 Earlier today, a sixth-grade student came up to me and said, ‘Ms. Leonetta, can I show her how to add in columns?'”
 Leonetta recalls fondly.